hajicj/MUSCIMarker/doc/source/tutorial.rst

 The selected tool is now highlighted.

-Check that the desired symbol type is selected:
+Check which symbol type is selected:

 .. image:: images/screenshots/ui_annot_symboltype.png